avast/retdec/README.md

 ## Installation and Use

-Currently, we support only Windows (7 or later), Linux, and unofficially macOS.
+Currently, we support Windows (7 or later), Linux, and macOS.

 ### Windows